• Skip to primary navigation

 • Newly updated to include a free printable gingerbread house template for your personal use!

-• Measurements of the template pieces are also included just in case you don't have access to a printer!
+• Measurements of the template pieces are also included, just in case you don't have access to a printer!

-• Step by step instructions to show you have to assemble the house!
+• Step-by-step instructions to show you have to assemble the house!

 Ingredient Notes and Substitutions

 • Shortening - DO NOT substitute butter.
 Butter can't give this gingerbread the sturdiness it has to have to hold up.
-Also do not substitute coconut oil.
+Also, do not substitute coconut oil.
 You absolutely must use shortening.

 • Molasses - There are different types of molasses.
 I recommend going with the strength of flavor you like best.
-If you like dark molasses or blackstrap molasses that's fine.
+If you like dark molasses or blackstrap molasses, that's fine.
 I personally like a lighter version.
 I like Grandma's Brand best.

 • No Ginger? - No, this recipe does not call for ground ginger.
 You really don't need it.

-• Vinegar - I use white distilled, however, if what you've got is apple cider vinegar that's fine too!
+• Vinegar - I use white distilled; however, if what you've got is apple cider vinegar, that's fine too!

-• Flour - Use all purpose flour, never self rising flour.
+• Flour - Use all-purpose flour, never self-rising flour.

-• Royal Icing - For best results use my Royal Icing recipe.
+• Royal Icing - For best results, use my Royal Icing recipe.
 It has NEVER failed me.

 • What do I build my house on? - I like to build these houses on cake boards.
 Any piece of cardboard with work.
 You'll want a piece that's roughly 12x12 inches.
 Cover it with aluminum foil and secure the foil edges.